June Mar Fajardo: Rookie year (2012–13)

 He made his professional basketball debut in the 2012-13 PBA Philippine Cup in a 102–86 loss against the Rain or Shine Elasto Painters where he finished with nine points and 13 rebounds and made only 5 of his 11 free throws.

-Fajardo struggled in the first two conferences of his rookie year, but he made remarkably improved in the third conference.
+Fajardo struggled in the first two conferences of his rookie year, but he was remarkably improved in the third conference.
 In the semifinals of the 2013 PBA Governors' Cup against Rain or Shine, Fajardo scored 26 points in Game 2 who held up his own against opposing big men Beau Belga and J.R.
 Quiñahan.
 Petron went on to defeat the Elasto Painters, 3–1.

 He made his PBA Finals debut against the San Mig Super Coffee Mixers in the 2013 PBA Governors' Cup Finals.
 In Game 4, Fajardo tallied 20 points and 26 rebounds in an 88–86 loss, the first time for a local player to achieve a 20–20 game since Eric Menk.
 The Boosters eventually lost to the Mixers in seven games.

 Fajardo finished second in the Rookie of the Year voting, losing the award to number two overall pick Calvin Abueva.
 He was selected in the Mythical Second Team along with teammate Alex Cabagnot, Sonny Thoss, Cyrus Baguio and Marc Pingris.